YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario05/README.md

 - This is due to missing features in the multipathing binaries in RHEL7 (or Ubuntu 20.04)
 - more details here: https://github.com/NetApp/trident/issues/803
 - The impact is that deleting a PVC does not clean up the devices on the host that mounted the LUN
-- You would see devices left behind when running _multipath -ll_ & _lsblk_
+- You would see devices left behind when running "multipath -ll" & "lsblk"
-- This folder contains the script _dmm_update.sh_ which will update the required packages in order for iSCSI to be fully functionnal
+- This folder contains the script dmm_update.sh which will update the required packages in order for iSCSI to be fully functionnal
 ```

 <p align="center">:boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom:</p>